velis74/django-project-base/docs/source/modules/authentication.rst

 To increase AUTH performance you can set a backend that caches users.

-To enable User caching backend to add the following line to *AUTHENTICATION_BACKENDS* section in settings.py:
+To enable User caching backend replace django.contrib.auth.backends.ModelBackend with the following line to *AUTHENTICATION_BACKENDS* section in settings.py:

 .. code-block:: python